Kevinnm/Github-uitleg/README.md

 # Github tutorial made by Rick Schut & Marc Dufrasnes.
-### This Github tutorial goes about the navigation bar in a Github repository.
+### This GitHub tutorial goes about the navigation bar in a GitHub repository.
 ![alt text](https://github.com/rickmix/Github-uitleg/blob/master/images/nav_bar.png)

-# Create a branch
+# Create a branch.
 Branching is the way to work on different versions of a repository at one time.

 By default your repository has one branch named `master` which is considered to be the definitive branch.
 We use branches to experiment and make edits before committing them to `master`.